Aberdeenshire Instrumental Music Service

 We are committed to working together with schools and communities to secure continuous improvement in outcomes for children and young people and to have better, integrated working arrangements within Education and Children's Services in pursuit of improved outcomes for children and young people.

+Our ambition is to offer the best opportunities for as many people as possible to benefit from our Service.
 We aim to provide and maintain an efficient and modern service which maximises digital technology and new ways of working in order to support instrumental music tuition in Scotland by working in partnership with communities, schools, organisations and individuals.

 We aim to provide opportunities for pupils and the wider community to experience a broad range of music-making.
+Further information can be found on our website: Instrumental music lessons - Aberdeenshire Council

 This space is for the Instrumental Music Service to engage with all stakeholders, parents, teachers, pupils and interested communities.
 Follow the timeline to see which consultations or engagements are live and when the results from past engagements have been posted to our news section.